 The goal of treatment is to relieve the secondary case of the induced delusion and stabilize the primary person's psychotic disorder.
 In most cases, treatment involves separating the secondary case from the primary case.
 Other approaches might be necessary if separation is not possible.

 Treatment options for the person with shared psychotic disorder might include the following:

-- Family therapy: Family therapy might focus on increasing exposure to outside activities and interests, as well as the development of social supports, to decrease isolation and help prevent relapse.
+- Family therapy: Family therapy might focus on increasing exposure to outside activities and interests as well as the development of social supports to decrease isolation, encourage medication adherence, and help prevent relapse.
 Family therapy also might help to improve communication and family dynamics.

 - Medication: Short-term treatment with antipsychotic medication might be used if the delusions do not resolve after separation from the primary case.
 In addition, tranquilizers or sedative agents such as Ativan or Valium can help alleviate intense symptoms that might be associated with the disorder.
 These symptoms include anxiety (nervousness), agitation (extreme restlessness), or insomnia (inability to sleep).